-If a passport or other travel document was used at the last admission to the United States, enter the number in the space provided even if the document is now expired.
-Provide the country of issuance and expiration date as well.
+If a passport was used upon the last admission to the United States, enter that passport number in the space provided even if the passport is now expired.
+Also provide the country of issuance and expiration date.
+If a travel document other than a passport was used to enter the United States, enter this information in the spaces where "Travel Document" data is requested.